zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.rst

 ..
 Note::

-    Currently SST and BL2 bootloader use different flash interface
+    Currently ITS, PS and BL2 bootloader use different flash interface

 Target configuration files
 ==========================